 This is the second of two first-year units introducing the discipline of anthropology.
 Anthropology is a holistic, integrated study of humanity, and as one might imagine for such a broad subject, it has meant and means different things to different people.
 Anthropologists are very eclectic, and no two anthropologists are alike in their approach.
 What they agree on is that the study of many different places and ways of life can shed light on questions of universal importance, like whether or not there is such a thing as human nature, and how and why societies change.

-This site is a supplement to the official class materials.
-For questions regarding your weekly assignments, the essay, the exam, Neil's lectures, Linda's lectures, and the class Blackboard Learn site, you should look at the unit outline and go to the class's official web site at http://elearning.sydney.edu.au.
+This site is meant to be a supplement to the official class materials.
+For questions regarding your weekly assignments, the essay, the exam, Linda's lectures, and the class Canvas LMS site, you should look at the unit outline and go to the class's official web site at http://canvas.sydney.edu.au.
 This site is experimental, so make a copy of anything you want to use later for the class.
 Also, Neil, Linda and the tutors can't help you with this web site.
 If you have trouble accessing the slides and notes on this site, please tell Ryan and he can send you a copy.

 But, if you have comments and suggestions about this web site for Ryan, by all means, let me know.
 You'll be helping to make a better web site for next year's 1002 students!